 A thicker mattress does not always guarantee a higher level of comfort.
 However, there are some benefits to be considered regarding specific sleep needs.

 Reviews from couples and heavy people indicate that they find a lot of added comfort in a thicker mattress.
 When additional weight is applied on a thicker mattress, it is still able to provide comfort even with the emphasized compression.
 Instead of the comfort layers sinking down to the base, you will still be able to lie on the top of the bed and receive the benefits of an even and comfortable surface.

 Thicker mattresses are often more durable.
-The additional material allows them to be functional for longer as there is more wear and tear allowed before the bed starts to sag and become unusable.
+The additional material allows them to be functional for longer as there are more wear and tear allowed before the bed starts to sag and become unusable.
 As mentioned above, this additional durability comes at a price but is often worth the extra cost.

 Expecting mothers may also want to consider a thicker mattress.
 During pregnancy, especially the third trimester, mobility is severely limited in women and they usually sleep on their side.
 Additionally, bending at the waist to sit down on a low surface becomes increasingly difficult.
 A thicker mattress for pregnancy will make it easier to get into and out of it.
-This is particularly true during all the late night bathroom trips that are sure to result from the additional pressure placed on the bladder by the growing baby.
+This is particularly true during all the late-night bathroom trips that are sure to result from the additional pressure placed on the bladder by the growing baby.